5 Year Old Waking Up Too Early? Here Are 6 Solutions to Try

 No parent wants to wake up at 4:30 in the morning because her child keeps waking up early.
 Hopefully, you’ve learned a few ways to help yours sleep a bit longer.

-Don’t reward the early wake-ups by paying them more attention than it needs.
+Don’t reward the early wake-ups by paying them more attention than they need.
 Quick check-ins at timed intervals can be all it takes to correct the behavior.
-Use blackout curtains and a sound machine to help him sleep longer should he stir in the early morning.
+Use darkening curtains and a sound machine to help him sleep longer should he stir in the early morning.

-Use a toddler clock or alarm to push wake-up time later and help him know when it’s okay to get up.
+Use an alarm to push wake-up time later and help him know when it’s okay to get up.
 Adjust bedtime as needed, and have consistent and repetitive morning and evening routines.
 Lastly, praise for any progress you see.

 Sleep deprivation does not have to be the norm, my friend!
 Here’s to a good night’s sleep (and a morning one, too!).